mxcube/mxcubeweb/CONTRIBUTING.md

 - Save your new commit to the local repository:
   `git commit`
 - Commit command will open a text editor:
-  - In the first line write a short commit summary (max 50 characters.
-It will appear as a title of PR.
+  - In the first line, write a short commit summary (maximum 50 characters).
+It will appear as the title of the pull request.
   - Add an empty line.
   - Write a longer description.
 - Upload the content of the new branch to the remote repository:
   `git push origin NEW_BRACH_NAME`
-- Go to the github webpage and create a new PR.
+- Go to the GitHub webpage and create a new PR.

-#### Creating a new pull request via github webpage
+### Creating a new pull request via GitHub webpage

-- Keep the pull requests small preferbly contaning a single feature
+- Keep the pull requests small, preferably containing a single feature or change.
-- Give enough information about the changes in the pull request summary so that the reviewers easily understands whats been done
+- Give enough information about the changes in the pull request summary so that the reviewers easily understand what's been done.
-- Highlight technically complex/complicated sections of the code and supply additional comments to code that might need extra explication/motivation by making inline comments
+- Highlight technically complex/complicated sections of the code and supply additional comments to code that might need extra explication/motivation by making inline comments.
-- If needed assign a developer who shall review the PR.
+- If needed, assign a developer who should review the PR.

 ### Accepting a pull request